-(English/Français/Lingala) Decision-makers and frontline responders will find a set of resources on Ebola virus disease here.
+(English/Swahili) Decision-makers and frontline responders will find a set of resources on Ebola disease here.
 These resources can be used as refreshers for experienced personnel or as an introduction to the topic for everyone else.
 Most of the materials are available in English and French, and can be downloaded for offline use.
-A version in Lingala is also available.
+Versions in Lingala and Swahili are also available.

 Learning objectives: By the end of this course, participants should be able to understand:

-- the fundamental principles of Ebola virus disease; and
+- the fundamental principles of Ebola disease; and

 - how to protect themselves and others from contracting the disease when responding to an outbreak.

 Certificates: No certificate available for this course - a certificate will be issued to those that complete the e-PROTECT training.

 Introduction to Ebola (English/Swahili): This session explains basic principles of Ebola disease and ways to protect yourself and others.
 By the end of this lecture, you should be able to: describe Ebola disease (EBOD) and how it is transmitted, recall basic measures to prevent EBOD and list key public health concerns during an Ebola outbreak.

 e-PROTECT: Occupational health and safety training: All personnel responding to Ebola outbreaks are expected to complete a short health and safety training.
 It will help you to protect yourself and your team members, and prevent further spread of Ebola.